What is Aquarium Nitrogen Cycle and Fishless Cycling?

 After adding ammonia, all you can do is to wait.
 You need to check the water with the test kit at least once a day to make sure there is always ammonia in the water.
 It is very important to know that ammonia can be released into the atmosphere slowly.
 You might see a drop in ammonia concentration without the nitrogen cycle reaching the next stage — the appearance of nitrite!

 My advice at this point is to be patient!
 It can take weeks before there is any nitrite at all.

 Once nitrite appears, it means the fishless cycle has entered the second phase.
 The group of bacteria (those feed on nitrite) will start to grow as well, as they would not begin to increase in number until the nitrite appear.
 At this point in the fishless cycle, what you should do is to continue adding ammonia on a daily basis to keep ammonia concentration at your desired level.
 Keep testing the water twice a day (once in the morning, and once in the evening) to see the changes in ammonia, nitrite, and nitrate.

 The third stage of fishless cycle

-Once the nitrate starts to appear, you should keep constant watch on the PH as well.
-The process of forming nitrate is acidic, and it will slow eat away at the water buffer.
+Once the nitrate starts to appear, you should keep a constant watch on the PH as well.
+The process of forming nitrate is acidic, and it will slowly eat away at the water buffer.
 As nitrate increases, PH might drop.
-In my case, the PH of my water suddenly dropped from 8.0 to 5.0, because my water is quite soft with next to no buffer, PH crashed easily.
+In my case, the PH of my water suddenly fell from 8.0 to 5.0, because my water is quite soft with next to no buffer, PH crashed easily.
 It is important to know that the bacteria’s growth will slow down or even be stalled at too low PH.
-You need to do partial water change to keep nitrate in check at this stage.
+You need to do a partial water change to keep nitrate in check at this stage.
 You also need to continue to add a few drops of ammonia every day to make sure the source of ammonia never stops.
 Do not let ammonia drop to 0 for more than a few hours.